 Smart Technology

 Integrating smart technologies into properties allows tenants to manage their energy consumption efficiently.
 Smart thermostats, lighting systems, and energy monitors provide greater control and promote energy savings.
+Research from the American Council for an Energy-Efficient Economy (ACEEE) found that smart thermostats reduce HVAC energy consumption by an average of approximately 8% in heating costs — making them among the most cost-effective entry points for a retrofit programme.
 Look for systems offering remote management and integration with existing building management systems.

 Renewable Energy